Professional and Practitioner Standards

 Practitioner Registration: As part of the evidence-based process towards Practitioner Registration, candidates will be interviewed on his/her experience and knowledge in the area of registration.
 The outcome of the interview may be subject to a reference check.

-Professional Registration: For the Professional Supply Chain Manager (PrSCM), the candidate will have to prepare and submit a relevant Industry Case Study, which will be aimed at providing evidence of his/her ability to apply your work experience and qualifications in a practical real-life environment.
+Professional Registration: For the Professional Supply Chain Manager (PrSCM), the candidate will have to write a professional registration examination, and prepare & submit a relevant Industry Case Study.
+The Industry Case Study is aimed at providing evidence of the candidate's ability to apply his/her work experience and qualifications in a practical real-life environment.

 2. Commitment to the ASCI Code of Ethics